as7erism/asterofcode/README.md

 SESSION_ID=<YOUR_SESSION_ID>
 ```

-where `<YOUR_SESSION_ID>` is the session token passed as a cookie in your requests to <https://adventofcode.com>. this can also be passed as a regular environment variable or via the `--session-id` option. then, you can omit the input file:
+where `<YOUR_SESSION_ID>` is the session token sent as a cookie in your requests to <https://adventofcode.com>. this can also be passed as a regular environment variable or via the `--session-id` option. then, you can omit the input file:

 `cargo run -- <DAY>`